 In 1964, our founding director, David Greer, was the organist at West End Presbyterian Church, and a true visionary of his time.
 Combined with determination and perseverance, he opened a community music school in the basement of the church by talking to kids on the street about studying music and attending concerts.
 His own dedication to music must have been infectious and the school’s initial enrollment included 75 students in 1964 taking lessons for 50 cents or a dollar.
-See the poster of the opening of the school at the top of this page.

 From its beginning, the Bloomingdale House of Music, as it was first known, brought amazing vitality to an Upper West Side community that was already growing in diversity.
 The neighborhood was filled with the opportunity to establish greater musical awareness and David hit the ground running.
 By 1966, the enrollment had reached 500 and after the school moved to its new home on 108th Street in 1972, Bloomingdale had a roster of 1000 students each week.
 David’s ambition for the school went on to create a concert series of weekly recitals performed at the school and at Symphony Space by established, emerging, and faculty musicians, as well as the Bloomingdale Orchestra.
 His most significant contribution to the community was his commitment to an “open access” policy – the mission to provide music instruction to students regardless of their financial means.
 This mission has been and still remains central to the Bloomingdale School of Music and has been supported by the efforts of subsequent executive directors, Paul Fran (1988-1991), and Lawrence Davis (1991-2013), Erika S. Floreska (2014-2020), and Erika Atkins currently.